Our Therapists

 Speech Language Pathologist - Galle | Maharagama

 She is a dedicated speech therapist working at Words Speech Therapy.
-As the youngest member of the team, she brings fresh energy and expertise in a range of areas, including speech delay, phonological disorders, learning disabilities, autism spectrum disorder, cerebral palsy, trisomy 21, and stammering in children.
+Imasha brings fresh energy and expertise in a range of areas, including speech delay, phonological disorders, learning disabilities, autism spectrum disorder, cerebral palsy, trisomy 21, and stammering in children.
 She also specialises in adult rehabilitation, supporting individuals with aphasia, dysarthria, and apraxia.
 Passionate about helping individuals find their voice, she strives to make therapy engaging, effective, and personalised to meet each client’s unique needs.